 05 of 05

-If all else fails, most pet bird owners are able to get their pets to exercise with the help of a little music.
+If all else fails, most pet bird owners can get their pets to exercise with the help of a little music.
 Birds are naturals at dancing and seem to just love shaking their tailfeathers to an upbeat tune.
 Try setting aside a few minutes each day to listen to the radio with your bird, and pay attention to the kinds of music that he or she seems to respond to the most.

 Once you have figured out the type of music that gets your pet moving, you can make a customized playlist for your pet to dance its heart out to.
 Not only will this offer your pet some much-needed exercise, but it's also pretty entertaining to watch.